 There are two main types of diabetes:

-The Reversing Pre-Diabetes information session is a FREE 2½ hour session provided by Nelson Bays Primary Health and is delivered in an informal, relaxed small-group environment.
+The StayWell session provided by the Green Prescription team at Nelson Bays Primary Health is delivered as an informal, relaxed small-group environment.
 Pre-diabetes occurs when the glucose (sugar) in the blood is higher than normal, but not high enough to be called Type 2 diabetes.